 PARIS, May 2000 On a Monday at dawn we sleepily left for Mike's Paris conference.
 The chunnel trip was quiet, and in first class we got a snack and glass of wine.
 I like those spacious, smooth trains and your luggage can’t get lost: it’s with you.

-Paris’s weather was perfect for walking past massive carved stone bridges and grand boulevards.
+Paris’s weather was perfect for walking past massive carved stone bridges and grand boulevards; it's a great walking city!
 The day after Pentecost is a holiday; streets were jammed with sightseers and we were lucky to have a room at the Hotel Nikko, the JAL building, a big impersonal red box, but close to the Eiffel Tower.
 From a bustling sidewalk café, we dined and watched the tower blink wildly in the dark, wired with millions of exploding tiny stars.
 For ten minutes on the hour, starting at ten PM, it’s a special year-long millennium display.
-“An 2000” (year 2000) is lit on the front of the enormous structure, where people on decks above look like ants.
+“An 2000” (year 2000) is lit on the front of the enormous iron structure, where people on decks above look like ants.
 You can’t imagine the size without being up close: just over a century ago, it was the tallest structure in the world.
-People from every nation are nearby, many pointing cameras.
+People from every nation mill nearby, many pointing cameras.
 The Nikko is close to the French Statue of Liberty, an American gift smaller than our own original Lady Liberty, on the isle farther up the Seine from the Ile de France.
 It was given by Americans to celebrate the 1789 Revolution centennial.
 We saw it from our room.

 In the shop, I bought two books about the building, and am enjoying every page.
 The history is delicious and the joy and exuberance of architect Charles Garnier is palpable.
 He wanted to infuse color into gray cities.
 There is now a new second opera house at Place de Bastille, sleek, modern and large, but dance and some other performances are still held at the French Empire building, which are filled almost as much because of the building as for the fine performances.
 The boxes at the sides have velvet walls, with cloak hooks above velvet-and-black chairs, and small tables for drinks.
 Ladies once received callers in boxes toward the rear where one is shielded from sight of others, where there was privacy.
 Oh la la!
 Imagine the affairs!
 Imagine the feather boas, the gleaming black silk hats, the gold and mother-of-pearl opera glasses clutched in gloved fingers, like a Degas painting.
 And of course imagine the forgotten poor.

-The weather was good, alternating sunny or gray, with leaves falling and roasted chestnuts available on street corners.
+The weather was good, alternating sunny or gray, with leaves falling and aromatic roasted chestnuts available on street corners.
 Paris, as London, had shop windows decked out for Hallowe’en: I’d thought this was mostly an American celebration.
 Mike and I visited the Louvre and the Musee D’Orsay when he wasn’t working: he had never been to the latter, and I visited a special exhibition of Manet’s still lifes while Mike surveyed the art in the vast marble and stone museum, formerly the busy Orsay railway station.
-Afterwards, we sat outdoors on the entry steps as two old guys on the pavement played hot jazz piano and tenor sax; we bought their CD.
+Outdoors on the entry steps two old guys on the pavement played hot jazz piano and tenor sax; we bought their CD.
 (How far did they have to push that piano?)
 We also visited the American Embassy near the Place de la Concorde, where heads rolled during the Revolution.
 (Think Madame DeFarge knitting briskly.)
 Today it’s a place for a ride on a giant ferris wheel near the Egyptian obelisk, gleaming in new reguilding at the top.
 Transporting it from Egypt with no electric cranes must have required monumental care!